 Tenpin or Kegel?

-Kegel Sport unbiasedly offers two different disciplines, the well known Tenpin bowling and also the - new to Australia - Kegel 9-pin bowling.
+Kegel Sport unbiased offers two different disciplines, the well known Tenpin bowling and also the - new to Australia - Kegel 9-pin bowling.

-Important Consideration: Unless you are wanting to run official competions at your home or venue, the below information can be adjusted or combined to suit your requirements.
-Infact, we reccomend taking the best bits from each to get the most out of your bowling installation.
+Important Consideration: Unless you are wanting to run official competitions at your home or venue, the below information can be adjusted or combined to suit your requirements.
+In fact, we recommend taking the best bits from each to get the most out of your bowling installation.

 The most obvious difference is in the formation of the pins.
 Kegel pins are positioned in a diamond formation while Tenpin is in a triangular formation.

-Tenpin has a higher rate of strikes and the closer proximity of each pin creates a more irratic pin behaviour.
-The Tenpin formation is a much more forgivable layout for novice and juniour bowlers.
+Tenpin has a higher rate of strikes and the closer proximity of each pin creates a more erratic pin behavior.
+The Tenpin formation is a much more forgivable layout for novice and junior bowlers.

 The official lane dimension are different in both Tenpin and Kegel.
 With Kegel being slightly longer and wider. see Diagrams below.

 Important Consideration: These sizes are official sizing and can be customised to suit your space requirements.
 We generally advise to not go any shorter than 12 metres, so as not to hinder the bowling experience.